JWAsl/macro-recorder/readMe.md

     This can be edited with keyboard key codes
 ---

-## Limitations

-Since key's are recorded and played back as individual keys, key combinations will not work (Ex.
-CTRL+S to save)

 # License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the license terms.